Shipping (flat rate) will be added at checkout.

 I get proof of postage for all parcels.

 Please be aware that UK Bank Holidays can delay our postal services!
 Click here for UK Bank Holiday dates.
-Also mail will slow down in the approach to Christmas - last posting dates for Christmas 2020 are here.

 All my parcels are packed in distinctive floral mailing bags, which are recyclable at plastic bag recycling stations.